ShaiMesisterano/brackets-blindjs/README.md

 }
 ``

-will be typed even if your typing random characters:
+will be displayed even if you typed <u>random characters</u>:

 ``
-blablabl blabla blab
+blablabl blabla blab b
-b
 ``